connkat/connkta/README.md

 # Hey!
 I'm Kat, aka Connkat

-First thing's first: Here is my current [Resume](https://github.com/connkat/Resume/blob/master/July18.pdf).
+First thing's first: Here is my current [Resume](https://github.com/connkat/Resume/blob/master/July18.pdf) and here is [a site](http://connkat.com) where you can find out a bit more about me.

 ### History